Bashith-08/VIT_DscClub_2creditProject/README.md

 ●	Use data visualization tools to understand and analyze the data better.
 ●	Feature selection is the key here - not all 66 features are relevant to the problem so select only those that you need to train your model.
 ●	Data Science is not about building models, it is about solving problems  by using / analyzing data.

+CONCLUSION :
+        From the above data analysis, we can understand that “Unknown Medium Bird” had caused more damage to the aircraft i.e, 4243 times and the second-highest bird that causes damage is “Gull” i.e, 1095 times.
+The “Wing or Rotor” is the part that is most prone to aircraft damage i.e, 4180 times in these wildlife strikes.